 Prior to the deposition, each party will be required to file a Statement of Net Worth (SNW) and responses to discovery demands with the court.
 Your attorney will have a copy of the opposing parties’ SNW, as well as their discovery responses and Interrogatories.
 It is crucial that you review these documents and look for any discrepancies.
 Make a note of whether or not your former spouse’s Statement of Net Worth portrays the same expenses that they had during your marriage.
 If you find any discrepancies, you need to inform your attorney as soon as possible, as this could be an indication that the other side is hiding assets.
 If this is the case, any hidden assets will greatly impact your divorce action.

-Additionally, make sure you are up-to-date with all of your document production, and that your SNW is accurate.
+Additionally, make sure you are up-to-date with all of your document production, and that your SNW is accurate when preparing for a divorce deposition in New York.
 Prior to your EBT date, review your own documents just to make sure that the information is fresh in your mind.
 You don’t need to worry about memorizing answers regarding financial information or properties, as this is information you probably already know.
-For instance, you wouldn’t need to look at records to figure out when you purchased or sold your home or other asset.
+For instance, you wouldn’t need to look at records to figure out when you purchased or sold your home or other assets.

 Practice Your Listening Skills

 To successfully and accurately answer questions during your deposition, you must listen clearly to the whole question being asked.
 Its human nature to start formulating an answer before an inquiry is fully made, which means the whole question isn’t listened to.
 Rather, it is merely heard.
-By not listening to, and absorbing, a question in its entirety, you run the risk of answering the question incorrectly, or providing too much information.
+By not listening to, and absorbing, a question in its entirety, you run the risk of answering the question incorrectly or providing too much information.
+If you provide too much information during a divorce deposition in New York you could wind up putting yourself in an unfavorable situation.
 Which brings us to our next point…

 Keeps Answers Brief